-There are roles for me in abundance in this industry.
-The same cannot be said for many friends who are BIPOC, women, trans or non-binary.
+There are roles (both on and offstage) for me in abundance in this industry.
+The same cannot be said for many friends who are BIPOC, women, disabled, trans or non-binary.
 Many actors, myself included, have not felt brave enough to speak up to artistic directors and casting directors at the lack of representation on many of their boards or teams.
 It is my responsibility and my joy as an artist to give more space so that marginalized individuals may have it.
 While we know magic cannot happen overnight, we ask theaters (if they have not done so already), to implement leadership that reflects the nation for which we perform.
 As part of my anti-racism, my friend and I co-host a podcast on Diversity, Equity and Inclusion in the industry.

 the quality of being individual in an interesting or unusual way.

 (of a part or role) representing a personality type, especially by emphasizing distinctive traits, as language, mannerisms, physical makeup, etc.

 moral or ethical quality: "a person of honorable character"